Learning Objectives vs. Learning Outcomes: A thorough look

 Using a clear and consistent framework for writing learning objectives and outcomes is essential.
 A popular and widely accepted framework is the Bloom's Taxonomy, which categorizes cognitive skills into six levels:

 By incorporating verbs from Bloom's Taxonomy, you can create learning objectives and outcomes that clearly specify the level of cognitive skill expected from students.
-For example, instead of a vague objective like "To learn about photosynthesis," a more specific objective would be "To explain the process of photosynthesis, including the roles of light, chlorophyll, and carbon dioxide (Understanding level)."
-Similarly, a learning outcome might be "Students will be able to design an experiment to test the effect of light intensity on the rate of photosynthesis (Applying level)."
+Here's one way to look at it: instead of a vague objective like "To learn about photosynthesis," a more specific objective would be "To explain the process of photosynthesis, including the roles of light, chlorophyll, and carbon dioxide (Understanding level)."
+Similarly, a learning outcome might be "Students will be able to design an experiment to test the effect of light intensity on the rate of photosynthesis (Applying level).

 The Interconnectedness of Objectives and Outcomes:

 While distinct, learning objectives and learning outcomes are intimately interconnected.
 Well-defined learning objectives guide the development of appropriate learning activities and teaching strategies.
-These activities, in turn, should directly contribute to the achievement of the intended learning outcomes.
+On top of that, these activities, in turn, should directly contribute to the achievement of the intended learning outcomes.
 The outcomes provide the framework for assessment, ensuring that the teaching and learning process has been successful in achieving its goals.
 Think of it as a cycle: objectives inform instruction, instruction leads to outcomes, and outcomes inform future instruction.

 Assessment and Evaluation: Putting it all Together